KyleDev008/KyleDev008/README.md

 ...

 You're still here?
-Okay uh, bit unexpected, but sure I guess I can try to keep you busy (o_O)
+Okay uh, bit unexpected, but sure I guess I can try to keep you busy (-_-)

 How about a game of exes and ohs!
 I'll be Os!